waseemingly/tp/docs/UserGuide.md

    * Note: The default password is `Password123!`.
 It is highly recommended to change to a different password with the [`change-password` command](#change-password-chnage-password).

 **Example of usage:** `unlock pw/Password123!`

-Upon entering the above command,
-* If password matches

 When command succeeds, CLI shows:
 ```